-My suggested plan for the table: Abbott, Slimon, McFarlane, her mother Helen Archdale, Mayo, Marsh, Betty, and Moore would allow her to compare notes with Millie Moore on how she invaded the male dominated citadel of the accounting profession and to chat with the poster-girl Charley Marsh about the days of suffrage revolution – and perhaps a tale or two of what her mother got up to then.
-Charley was then flying the WSPU flag and smashing windows, just as Betty was making her own disruptive noises in her first year on Earth.
+My suggested plan for the table: Abbott, Slimon, McFarlane, her mother Helen Archdale, Mayo, Marsh, Betty, and Moore would allow her to compare notes with Millie Moore on how she invaded the male dominated citadel of the accounting profession and to chat with the poster-girl Charlie Marsh about the days of suffrage revolution – and perhaps a tale or two of what her mother got up to then.
+Charlie was then flying the WSPU flag and smashing windows, just as Betty was making her own disruptive noises in her first year on Earth.
 It is however possible that she already knew all there was to know about her mother’s derring-do – to quote Betty’s obituary in The Guardian “Her godmother was Emmeline Pankhurst.
 The memory of visiting her own mother, imprisoned in Holloway after a demonstration, was a lifelong inspiration”.

 What’s On Her Mind?

 Quite possibly she was anticipating the weekend when, on the Saturday, her older brother Alexander Mervyn Archdale, actor, was going to marry the “pretty 25 year old actress Miss Lilian Patricia Dysart Wolseley”, daughter of a retired sugar planter, in a quiet Henrietta Street registry office wedding.
 But before then, perhaps some more networking with the leading women of her time.